By Game Foundry··Updated March 14, 2026·7 min read·factory-games

 Looking for a 3D Factorio?
-From Satisfactory to Dyson Sphere Program, we've ranked the best automation games for logistics nerds.
+From Satisfactory to Dyson Sphere Program, I've ranked the best automation games for logistics nerds.
 Updated for 2026.

 Factorio automation belts and factory sprawl cover art